morhilai/ravendb-jvm-tutorials/README.md

 ```
 ## Session and Unit of Work pattern
 For any operation we want to perform on RavenDB, we start by obtaining a new _Session_ object from the Document Store.
-Much like the Hibernate implementation of JPA, the RavenDB Session also implements the Unit of Work pattern.
+Much like the Hibernate implementation of JPA, the RavenDB Session implements the Unit of Work pattern.
 This has several implications in the context of a single session:
 * The Session tracks changes for all the entities that it has either loaded or stored
 * The Session batches requests to reduce the number of expensive remote calls
 * A single document (identified by its ID) always resolves to the same instance

 In contrast to a Document Store, a Session is a lightweight object and can be created more frequently.
-This demo application uses page attach/detach events to demarcate the Session's
+This demo uses page attach/detach events to demarcate the Session's
 creation and release.
 The session stays open for the duration of page activity.
 For the purposes of this demo, we will use optimistic concurrency control.
 ```java
 public void openSession() {